agaarbi/foliar-disease-identification-in-apple-trees/README.md

 # foliar-disease-identification
-Identify the category of foliar disease in apple treas
+Identify the category of foliar disease in apple trees